3601314/hbase-python/README.rst

             ))
         exit()

-Write a file to table:
+Write a file to a table:

 .. code-block:: python